 Objective: To estimate the prevalence of obesity among adult surgical patients in Tobago.

-Methods: Patients aged 18 and over who had surgery at the Scarborough General Hospital were studied.
+Methods: Patients aged 18 years and over who had surgery at the Scarborough General Hospital were studied.
 Demographic data of age, gender, weight and height were collected from the anaesthesia records.
 Obesity was assessed using body mass index (BMI) calculated as weight in kilograms divided by the square of height in metres (kg/m2).
-The World Health Organization (WHO) classification was used with obesity defined as BMI ≥ 30 kg/m2, overweight as BMI ≥ 25–29.9 and normal weight as BMI ≥ 18.5–24.9.
+The WHO classification was used with obesity defined as BMI ≥ 30 kg/m2, overweight as BMI ≥ 25–29.9, and normal weight as BMI ≥ 18.5–24.9.

 Conclusion: Overweight and obesity are common among adult surgical patients in Tobago and the prevalence is higher in females.